library(tidyverse)

 test_sample_2013_2015 |>

-Exercise 2: Evaluating model performance in the test set
+Exercise 2: Evaluating predictors available in advance in the test set

 test_sample_2013_2015 |>